 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical wet dog food.

 Even when you consider the protein-boosting effect of the flaxseed in this recipe and the wheat gluten in the other recipe, this looks like the profile of a wet product containing a limited amount of meat.

-Hill’s Prescription Diet W/D Canine is a plant-based canned dog food using a limited amount of egg product as its main source of animal protein.
+Hill’s Prescription Diet W/D Canine is a plant-based canned dog food using a limited amount of named organ meat as its main source of animal protein.